-The world's longest
+The world's longest flights and jet lag

 enjoyable, you would not feel

 groggy on arrival.
 Your head would not